 But for some reason, the most adorable outfits and sleepers have snaps!
 Beware!

-2. Purchase Crib or Pack 'n Play
+2. Purchase a Crib or Pack 'n Play

 Cribs are sturdy and cute, but they will only last until toddlerhood.
 Pack 'n plays often come with a raised bed or bassinet setting that you can use until your baby begins rolling over, which is fantastic when recovering from a cesarean delivery.